Name Date of Birth Emergency ContactValerie Hsiung

 - Muriel Leung

-Valerie Hsiung is a poet, writer, performer, and the author of five full-length poetry and hybrid writing collections--hummingbird et partygirl (Essay Press, 2022), outside voices, please (CSU, 2021), Name Date of Birth Emergency Contact (The Gleaners, 2020), YOU & ME FOREVER (Action Books, 2020), and e f g (Action, 2016).
-Her work can be found in places such as The Nation, The Believer, New Delta Review, The Adroit Journal, Ghost Proposal, Chicago Review, jubilat, Denver Quarterly, Paperbag, and beyond.
-She has performed at Treefort Music Festival, Montez Press Radio, Common Area Maintenance, The Poetry Project, Poetic Research Bureau, and Shapeshifter Lab.
-Born in the Year of the Earth Snake and raised by Chinese-Taiwanese immigrants in Cincinnati, Ohio, she now lives in Brooklyn, New York.
+Valerie Hsiung is a poet, writer, performer, and the author of five full-length poetry and hybrid writing collections--hummingbird et partygirl (Essay Press, 2021), outside voices, please (CSU, 2021), Name Date of Birth Emergency Contact (The Gleaners, 2020), YOU & ME FOREVER (Action Books, 2020), and e f g (Action, 2016).
+Her work can be found in places such as The Nation, The Believer, New Delta Review, The Adroit Journal, Ghost Proposal, Black Sun Lit, The Rumpus, Chicago Review, jubilat, Denver Quarterly, and beyond.
+She has performed at Treefort Music Festival, Common Area Maintenance, The Poetry Project, Poetic Research Bureau, and Shapeshifter Lab, and her writing has been commissioned by Montez Press Radio and Downs & Ross.
+Born in the Year of the Earth Snake and raised by Chinese-Taiwanese immigrants in Cincinnati, Ohio, she now lives between nowhere and somewhere.

 The Gleaners Unpress is a cooperative publisher and distributor aimed at disrupting widely accepted notions of how books are published, who gets to be published, and who gets access to books.